-The HCIs motion in radial direction is essentially decoupled from the Be+ ion owing to the large difference in charge-to-mass ratio.
+The HCI's motion in the radial direction of the trap is essentially decoupled from the Be+ ion owing to the large difference in their charge-to-mass ratios.
 This impedes sympathetic cooling using the Be+ ion, but to what level?
 We are using the new high-power probe laser to perform direct quantum logic-enabled spectroscopy on the radial modes of the HCI, thereby allowing us to determine their temperature and search for optimised cooling strategies.
 Lower temperatures lead to less relativistic time dilation, and hence a higher final accuracy of our clock.

 To increase the optical power available to us at the ion trap, we have injection-locked a high-power 441 nm laser diode using our original, low-power spectroscopy laser.
 The initial results are promising, we can drive the clock transition with much shorter pulses than were previously possible, thereby reducing the dead time in our experimental cycle.

 We have performed an upgrade to our cryogenic system – by installing optical windows in the inner heatshield, we will block the flow of gas from our room-temperature vacuum region into the cryogenic region where the highly charged ion is held whilst still allowing good access for the laser beams.
 By doing this, we hope to increase the storage times of our HCI even further by reducing the rate at which charge-exchange collisions occur.

 Our paper detailing our recent quantum logic spectroscopy measurements was published in Nature!
 This includes measurements of the lifetime of the excited state, along with its g-factor.
 Our resolution on the transition frequency is eight order of magnitude higher than previous state-of-the-art systems.
 You can see it at the following link: https://www.nature.com/articles/s41586-020-1959-8